Namirred/home-assistant.io/source/_integrations/accuweather.markdown

 {% include integrations/config_flow.md %}

 {% important %}
-Due to limitations of the terms of use of AccuWeather free API key, it is possible to configure only one integration instance.
+Due to limitations of the terms of use of the AccuWeather free API key, it is possible to configure only one integration instance.
 The Limited Trial account only allows 50 API calls per day.
 {% endimportant %}